What should a hospital sound like?

 Cary: So, so let’s start from the top.
 Tell me a little bit about your background and how you got involved with noise and acoustics.

 Mai-Britt: Well, I think that when I was in high school, I never predicted what I do today, since I was really interested in languages and more humanities studies.
 So actually I chose to study French and ancient Greek.
 And back then, when I was in my early twenties, I wanted to be a teacher in a Danish high school.
 But life came along, and my first job was not as a teacher.
-I was working with — in a football club with business to business.
+I was working with — in a football club with business-to-business.
 And started my career in sales, actually.
 And then after a few years I got involved with a Swedish company called Ecophon.
 And I started my career at Ecophon, also in sales, where I was a customer service manager.
 Four years after I started as a customer service manager at Ecophon, a colleague of mine who was working with concept development quit.
 And my manager asked me if I should maybe think about changing positions.
 And concept development at Ecophon is more…well how can you put this?
 So concept development is more about research.
 So I started in Denmark as a concept developer for education, which meant I collaborated with universities on research on what impact room acoustics has on the teachers and students.
 And then after the four years as a concept developer for education, I went to Sweden to our headquarter and switched into healthcare.

 Cary: So with education you were focused on the acoustics of classrooms then?